cloudedbats/cloudedbats_wurb_2020/README.md

 **Note: Again - work in progress - only a few parts have been implemented so far.**

 - Start the Raspberry Pi with an ultrasonic microphone attached.
+(It is also possible to attach the mic. after startup, or replace it without shutdown.)
 - Connect a computer or mobile phone to the WiFi network called "wifi4bats".
 - Open a web browser and go to http://10.3.141.1:8000
 - Press "Start recording".